-During newborn sessions, you are entrusting your photographer to hold, soothe, and pose your brand new baby often in an on props.
+During newborn sessions, you entrust your photographer to hold, soothe, and pose your brand-new baby, often in and on props.
 You need to trust that this person knows what they are doing, just as you would with any professional.

 A worrying fact is that many inexperienced photographers do not take the same care and have not researched the safe way to take images like these and attempt them regardless of this just to get the best shot.
 What is more important?
 Price or safety?

 I work with over $20,000 in professional-grade equipment (cameras, lenses, studio lighting, computers, and the latest editing software).
 Although professional cameras are reasonably accessible to consumers, what matters most is the skill it takes to manually and creatively use that equipment.